 To add a new connection, simply click on the ‘Add VPN Network’ button at the bottom of the page.

 This will take you to the VPN connection configuration page, which by default will look like so:

 From here, simply tap the ‘Type’ button and a list of different connection options will appear, allowing you to choose the one you want to utilize.

 Go ahead and select ‘L2TP/IPSec PSK’.
-This will ensure that the protocol will be able to establish a secure connection with your dedicated VPN server.
+This will ensure that the protocol will be able to establish a secure connection with the given VPN server.

 Once you have successfully chosen the option, all that is left to do is to just fill in the other fields.
-You will have all of the required information in your service confirmation email, which you should have received upon the activation of your dedicated VPN server.
+Your provider will have given you the required credentials via email or another communication channel.

 The following image highlights the fields that you should complete: